kailash-manasarovar/statement/docs/crimes/protagonists.md

     - Imagine you have control of a person by giving them psychoactive and mood altering substances over long periods and they are unaware of it.
     - Now you can set up a situation in which you have two, or more, people swapping the same role from time to time, so as to confuse the person into relating multiple people as the same one person.
     - Add to this, root access to the target's online activity, with the ability to flash whatever images you like up for subliminal stimulation.
-    - I believe this happened to me, as the men in the pictures above are dissimilar to each other, *and* to another man I remember taking the class from time to time.
+    - I believe this happened to me, as the men in the pictures above are extremely dissimilar to each other, *and* to another man I remember taking the class from time to time.
     - And now, I'm wondering if all the pictures of Vidal Sastre Sanchez Hornero that I personally recognize are of a number of different people.
     - If a group of men wanted to groom unwitting young girls, and get away with it, how better than to never be the same person the young girls see twice.
     - Even better if there is intimate activity with the target without her knowledge.
 The body, and mind under sedation, always remembers something.
     - Anyone making a complaint would be easily dismissed, not least because everyone else is aware there is a target and what's happening to her, and that this is protected by the highest authority of the land.
     - And if they really wanted to make sure she was confused about what she was seeing, they might try to blind her, perhaps with low-level continuous methanol doses direct into the water supply at her apartment, or if she's really feisty why not just spray all her clothes and belongings in high dose pesticides.

+- Did Pablo ask the trumpet teacher when he turned up [where the other guy was](../timeline/2023/january.md#chamber-music-classes-continue)?
-- One of my suspicions now is that this name probably relates to a group of criminals who control women by drugging them whilst having full root access to their social media activity.
+- One of my suspicions now is that this name probably relates to a group of criminals who control women by drugging them whilst having full root access to their online devices and using some sort of social media hacking app which can change the timeline or the UI with ease.
+- It's not such an advanced piece of software, actually, and would just mean having some AI tool ready to rewrite the HTML on a target's machine with specific messages or pictures.
 - In the past, sexually coercive behavior like this would usually be undertaken by pimps and perverts with the end goal of enticing and trapping women in the sex "industry" and this is certainly in keeping with the content the gangs shared with me online, such as [the pictures of the lady who went from innocent girl to hardcore porn activity](../timeline/2024/august.md#photos-of-abused-women-and-girls).
-- In the past, this bait-and-switch activity would have been undertaken directly in physical settings, clubs and societies, bars, etc., and still is.
+- In the past, this bait-and-switch activity would have been undertaken directly in physical settings, clubs and societies, bars, etc., and of course still is.
 - However, the sexual coercion techniques used in Dénia and the region has taken a new and extremely troubling turn.
 - Criminals and other bad actors are now able to access a person's private home network and devices in a remarkably easy way.
-From there, malicious actors can monitor all online activity, paying close attention to finances and anything incriminating.
+From there, malicious actors can monitor and control all online activity, paying close attention to finances and anything incriminating.

 !!! danger "Would anyone want to live here if they knew how much danger the wealthy, elderly, women and children are in?"
     - Visitors to the region should be warned that it is highly likely their online activity will be monitored very closely by locals.